Innovation in Fashion: Emma Vollrath, Founder of Emma Lou The Label

 I would say it helped me in two ways.
 It helped me connect with other women and was able to hear what they want first-hand.
 I took notes on what they were saying and that helped me craft the perfect pieces.

-When I launched my first workout set in November 2019, I had a different name and aesthetic for the company, and most of my customers were friends and family.
+When I launched my first workout set, I had a different name and aesthetic for the company, and most of my customers were friends and family.
 During the pandemic, when everybody was on their phones looking for things to do and to buy, I started getting into influencer marketing and changed my brand.

 I ended up releasing the Toby set and that was the piece that people knew.
 I got lucky that I was one of those businesses that did really well during the pandemic – I was able to connect with people because everybody was at home and I could talk directly to my customers through Instagram lives.
 There were some supply chain issues, which delayed everything by at least three months, but other than that it was okay.